siddharthgangwar25/Predicting-Severity-of-Accident/README.md

 # Severity-of-Accident-Prediction
-Extracted vital features from the dataset consisting of accidents in Seattle from 2004 to Present, that ended up with a good model that would enable the prediction of the severity of future accidents that take place in the state.
+Extracted vital features from the dataset consisting of accidents in Seattle from 2004 to Present, that ended up with an efficient model that would enable the prediction of the severity of future accidents that take place in the state.